AnthonyP57/Cirilla---a-LLM-made-on-a-budget/Decoder_only_architecture/Mistral/README.md

 ## Architecture details
 ### Sliding window attention
-Obviously as Mistral is a decoder only model we need the attention to be causal, what is new is that we apply additionally a mask thats cuts off some of the values below the diagonal with a given offset - in effect words are just related to only few of their predecessors, thus less dot product calculations.
+[^1] [^2]Obviously as Mistral is a decoder only model we need the attention to be causal, what is new is that we apply additionally a mask thats cuts off some of the values below the diagonal with a given offset - in effect words are just related to only few of their predecessors, thus less dot product calculations.
 Obviously this shriks the local context (smaller receptive field) for each word, but e.g. if you watch the whole Lord of the Rings series you do not necessarily care about the relation of the first 15 minutes of the first movie with the last 15 minutes of the movie, as they are around 12h apart.

 ![](./img/sliding_window.png)